o3world/o3-barista/readme.md

 The app will now be available at http://localhost:5000

-set your environment variables in your `.bashrc` / `.zshrc`.
+Alternatively, you can run the start script directly, and set your environment variables in your `.bashrc` / `.zshrc`.
 The app will be available at http://localhost:3000 by default.

 ```
 npm start